tzip25/uber_mod_1_project/README.md

     - [x] locations
     - [x] estimate page
 - [x] A user should be able to favorite locations
-- [ ] A user should be able to remove favorites (waiting on bugs)
+- [x] A user should be able to remove favorites (waiting on bugs)
 - [ ] A user should be able to favorite rides

 Bonus User Stories:
-- [ ] A user should be able to compare Lyft and uber prices
+- [x] A user should be able to compare Lyft and uber prices
+  - [ ] format into columns
 - [ ] A user should be able to choose “optimized estimates”
 - [ ] Use a user oauth to get real estimates
 - [ ] A user should be able to enter in the name of a location and get address options
+- [ ] Implement unit testing

 Steps for each user story:
 - [ ] CLI UX Designed